-- If a coyote has not been hazed before, he may not immediately run away when you yell at him.
+- If a coyote has not been hazed before, it may not immediately run away when you yell at them.
 If this happens, you may need to walk towards the coyote and increase the intensity of your hazing.

 - The coyote may run away, but then stop after a distance and look at you.
-It is important to continue to haze the coyote until he completely leaves the area.
-You may need to use different tactics, such as noisemakers, stomping your feet, or spraying the coyote with a hose, to get him to leave.
+It is important to continue to haze the coyote until it completely leaves the area.
+You may need to use different tactics, such as noisemakers, stomping your feet, or spraying the coyote with a hose, to get it to leave.

 There are several tools that you can carry with you while walking your dog that can be used to repel coyotes.
 (Remember to always walk your dog on a leash.)
 These include:

 - Whistle or small air horn (you can purchase small air horn "necklaces").

 - Squirt guns.

 - Pick up sticks or rocks and throw them toward the coyote.